aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/retrieve-comments-from-a-word-processing-document/_index.md

 In Aspose.Words, use the [Comment](https://apireference.aspose.com/words/net/aspose.words/comment) class and  the [Document.GetChildNodes](http://www.aspose.com/api/net/words/aspose.words/compositenode/methods/getchildnodes) method to get all comments from a document.

-The following code example demonstrates how to retrieve comments from a Word Document:
+The following code example shows how to retrieve comments from a Word Document:

 {{< highlight csharp >}}
 public void RetrieveCommentsFeature()